Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Section D. Duties

-The Board of Deacons, working under the authority of the Elders, will be responsible for the oversight of, benevolent, ordinance, and facility operations of the church.
+The Board of Deacons, working under the authority of the Elders, will be responsible for the execution and assistance of benevolence, ordinances, and facility operations of the church, as well as other needs as required.

 Section E. Structure